 Participants will

-- Learn about climate adaptation and the human dimension in order to participate in the community resilience conversation
+- Learn about adaptation and the human dimension in order to participate in the community resilience conversation

 - Learn how the human dimension, such as attachment to place and decision making about migration, is an integral part of the community resilience conversation